jianxiaoguo/website/content/en/docs/applications/managing-app-processes.md

 streams from the Twitter API.

 By using a Procfile, either checked in to your application or provided via the CLI you can specify the name of the type and the application command that should run.
-To spawn other process types, use `drycc scale <type>=<n>` to scale those types accordingly.
+To spawn other process types, use `drycc scale <ptype>=<n>` to scale those types accordingly.

 ## Default Process Types